Campus Research Connections

 Communities and developers can reduce runoff quantity, protect water quality, and conserve water by developing compactly, preserving ecologically critical open space, and using green infrastructure strategies.

 Sharing the Habitat of Home

-David Stokes, UW Bothell conservation biologist, will discuss a rewilding framework that focuses on the habitat value of the places we live, work, and play.
+David Stokes, UW Bothell conservation biologist, presents a rewilding framework that focuses on the habitat value of the places we live, work, and play.
 By raising the prominence of habitat value in our community, we can recover the health of our environment and improve our own quality of life.
-Bruce Blackburn, Senior Planner with the city of Bothell, will discuss legal, policy and planning mechanisms that can help bring about habitat conservation and restoration at the local level.
+Bruce Blackburn, Senior Planner with the city of Bothell, discusses legal, policy and planning mechanisms that can help bring about habitat conservation and restoration at the local level.